ShailajaDongare/Healthcare/README.md

 # A simple Healthcare application.

 Basic Healthcare App is an android application which uses SQLite to store user accounts data.
-This app provides feature to simply find doctor.
+This app provides health related information and services.

 See more features below.